jart/cosmopolitan/README.md

 who is Justine Tunney <jtunney@gmail.com>.
 This README will be updated, if pricing and other details should change.
 Reach out for more details.

+## Integrated Development Environment

+Your Cosmopolitan IDE is based on Emacs.
+When used alongside `make tags` it can automate certain toilsome problems such as adding an include line by typing `C-c C-h` with the cursor over a symbol.
+Please install these:

+    sudo bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)" sudo apt install gdb ragel ctags clang-format-10  # <-recommended git clone git@github.com:jart/cosmopolitan.git && cd cosmopolitan
+    tool/scripts/install-emacs.sh    # recommended over apt
+    tool/scripts/configure-emacs.sh  # adds load statements
+    make tags                        # index all the symbol emacs                            # for power and glory!

+See [tool/emacs/cosmo-stuff.el] for further details.
+Noting what enables the to work so well and fast is our break with tradition by using rooted quoted include statements while vendoring the transitive closure of deps

 ## Contributing

 We'd love to accept your patches!
 Before we can take them, we have to